jvalue/jayvee/rfc/0002-gtfs-extension.md

 ## 2) ZipInterpreter
 Input: Binary, Output: Zip

-A ZipInterpreter gets an Binary type, and interpretes the ArrayBuffer as an zip-file.
+A ZipInterpreter gets a Binary type, and interpretes the ArrayBuffer as an zip-file.
 As it is not clear, what the zip-file contains, the unpacking of that zip-files takes places in the following GTFS-Interpreter, as GTFS specifies, that the zip-file must contain certain csv-files.
 Later on, the zip-unpacking could be refactored to an generic zip-unpacker.
 ```
 block MyZipInterpreter oftype ZipInterpreter{
     tbd